Are you wondering how to spend your two days in Jaipur? Then you’ve come to the right place.

 Yes, 2 days in Jaipur is enough to visit all the highlights I mention in this 2-day itinerary.
 However, if I ever return to Jaipur, I would love to spend 3 or even 4 days in the city so I could spend more time at each attraction.

-Frequently asked questions Jaipur
+Frequently Asked Questions Jaipur

 Here are some quick answers to the questions I see most often about Jaipur.